AlexMikes/AutoFunc/README.md

 ## Installation

-`autofunc` has been tested on Python 3.6+ and MacOS, Linux, and Windows operating systems.
+`autofunc` has been tested on Linux Python 3.6, 3.7, and 3.8

 ### Pip